 The most common one is to place a MA of your choice on a chart.
 The reversal (bullish) will be confirmed when the price moves below the moving average.
 In case of a bearish trend, the reversal will be confirmed if it moves above the MA.

 You can see a good example in the DocuSign chart below.

 Bollinger Bands is a technical indicator derived from moving averages and standard deviation.
 It has three lines, with the middle line being the moving average.
 The two outer lines are usually the standard deviations of the asset.

 Bollinger Bands are usually trend indicators.
 A bullish trend is usually confirmed when the price remains between the middle and upper lines of the Bollinger Bands.
 Similarly, a bearish trend is verified when the price remains between or along the lower lines of the bands.

 Therefore, signs of a reversal emerge when the price moves below the middle line.
-A good example of this is shown in the JP Morgan chart below.
+A good example of this in the JP Morgan chart below.